Migration of Managed Apple Devices to Relution

 Device requirements:

-- An iPhone, iPad, or Mac that is currently managed (MDM profile active) via DEP through Apple Business Manager (ABM) or Apple School Manager (ASM).
+- An iPhone, iPad, or Mac that is managed (active MDM profile) via DEP through Apple Business Manager (ABM) or Apple School Manager (ASM).

 - Operating system version iOS/iPadOS 26+ or macOS 26+.